 - Rifle

 - Locking device and two keys (Use the locking device to safely store and transport the rifle.
 Always keep the keys at a safe place.)

-- One detachable magazine (Only for models with a detachable magazine)
+- One detachable magazine (Only for models with detachable magazines)

 - MIL-STD 1913 optics mounting rail

-- Owner's manual
+- · Owner's manual

-- Gun book (SPR models only)
+- Gunbook

-- Test target (SPR models only)
+- Test target